 Some elderly people are under the impression that tooth loss is inevitable as we become older.
 Adult teeth do not fall out naturally, whereas baby teeth do.
-Losing teeth is not inevitable.
+Seniors tooth loss is not inevitable.
 While ageing and time can lead to a decline in oral health, age is not a factor in tooth loss or other conditions.
 Find out how to maintain your teeth for life!

-Major causes of tooth loss in seniors : Periodontal Disease
+Major causes of seniors tooth loss: Periodontal Disease

-Periodontal disease, which sterilizes the mouth’s supporting tissues and frequently results in tooth loss, is the most common cause of tooth loss in senior people.
+Periodontal disease, which sterilizes the mouth’s supporting tissues and frequently results in tooth loss, is the most common cause of seniors tooth loss.
 Because plaque and tartar build up over time and because maintaining good oral hygiene may get harder as you age, periodontal disease becomes more prevalent as you get older.
 If your periodontal disease isn’t severe, you might only require a few tips to make routine brushing more easy, such as using an electric toothbrush.
 It’s crucial to continue receiving treatment and care at the dentist office if you already have periodontal disease.

 An inflammatory condition of the gum and bone supporting tissues (peridontal tissues) around the teeth is known as periodontal disease.
 Two of the most prevalent periodontal conditions are: